Colcor: Conclusion

 The FBI made a series of arrests related to Colcor in Columbus and Bladen counties on July 29, 1982.
 Colcor activities ended in December.
 According to FBI Agent in Charge of North Carolina Robert Pence, over the course of the investigation the bureau seized over $500,000 worth of illegal narcotics and recovered $1 million in stolen property.
-The operation cost $135,000 not including the salaries of the undercover agents.
+The operation cost $135,000 to execute, not including the salaries of the undercover agents.
 Drdak and Hoferkamp were commended by the FBI director for their work.

 Aftermath

 Criminal proceedings

 The FBI publicly revealed the Colcor operation and the first federal indictments at a press conference on July 29, 1982, in Raleigh.
 A total of 40 people were indicted for crimes observed during the course of the investigation.
 The same jury which issued the Colcor indictments also issued indictments resulting from Operation Gateway, a similar concurrent federal investigation into corruption and drug smuggling in Brunswick County.
 Most of the federal cases were prosecuted by McCullough.
 Of those indicted, 38 were convicted of crimes, with many reaching plea bargains with prosecutors.

 The two accused who were not convicted were State Senator Soles and Lieutenant Governor Green.
 Soles was indicted on federal charges for aiding and abetting bribery, bribery, vote-buying, and perjury.
 In a jury trial he was found not guilty of the first charge, while a judge dismissed the other three.
 Lieutenant Governor Green was found not guilty on state bribery charges by a jury, arguing during his trial that he was only "smoking and probing" during his conversations with undercover operatives and was worried that they might be involved with his son.

 State Representative Taylor was found guilty of state charges for arson and federal racketeering offences.
 He was sentenced to 20 years incarceration for the arson violation with five years incarceration for the federal offences to be served concurrently.
 He resigned his office shortly after the conviction.
 Watts, White, and Bridgers were also found guilty of state arson charges.
 County Commissioner Williamson was found guilty of racketeering and sentenced to eight years imprisonment.
 District Judge Hunt was found guilty of racketeering, and sentenced to 14 years imprisonment and ordered to pay a $10,000 fine.
 He resigned his judgeship following the conviction.
 Carroll cooperated with investigators and was sentenced to five years imprisonment for possession of stolen goods.
 Several others were found guilty of drug distribution charges.